-While Olivia tackled content creation and connecting with users on social media, asking attendees if they’d rather have 1000 views or 1000 likes, Mikey talked about ways salon owners could fully capitalise on their existing database and ideal clients by leveraging reviews, custom branded experiences and Instagram advertising.
+While Olivia tackled content creation and connecting with users on social media, asking attendees if they’d rather have 1000 views or 1000 likes, Mikey talked about ways salon owners could fully capitalize on their existing database and ideal clients by leveraging reviews, custom branded experiences and Instagram advertising.

-Context, consistency and purposeful posting on social media
+Context, consistency, and purposeful posting on social media

 It can be quite easy to lose track of what can concretely help grow your salon or spa when it comes to social media.
 “But Instagram is not the devil,” claimed Olivia.
 “What we don’t know is what we don’t know.
 That’s why I am here today: to make it seamless and easy.”